luxfi/coreth/README.md

 - `debug`

 Only the `eth` namespace is enabled by default.
-To enable the other namespaces see the instructions for passing the C-Chain config to LuxGo [here.](https://docs.lux.network/nodes/maintain/chain-config-flags/#c-chain-configs)
+To enable the other namespaces see the instructions for passing the C-Chain config to Lux Node [here.](https://docs.lux.network/nodes/maintain/chain-config-flags/#c-chain-configs)
 Full documentation for the C-Chain's API can be found [here.](https://docs.lux.network/apis/node/apis/c-chain/)

 ## Compatibility